×

 China has implemented a series of preferential tax policies, in turn attracting a large number of foreign capital and foreign-invested enterprises and effectively promoted the adjustment and optimization of various industrial structures.

-These can be primarily categorized as tax incentives based on:
+There are multiple forms of tax incentives available to businesses and can be primarily categorized as tax incentives based on:

 • Type of tax – particularly Corporate income tax (CIT), value added tax (VAT), and individual income tax (IIT).